featured image

 1. Accumulate streaming tokens into a growing response string

-3. Support user-initiated cancellation mid-stream
+2. Support user-initiated cancellation mid-stream

 Get any of these wrong and you either leak native memory, leave the UI stuck in a generating state forever, or flood the React reconciler with hundreds of state updates per second.

-We’ll dissect hooks/useLLM.ts — the hook that drives every LLM interaction in the app.
-It bypasses a broken SDK-provided hook entirely and talks directly to the ExpoLlmMediapipe native module.
-This is a masterclass in when to reach for useRef instead of useState, how to manage event listener lifecycles in async contexts, and how to coordinate a native event emitter with a Promise-based async function.
+hooks/useLLM.ts is the hook that drives every LLM interaction in the app.
+It bypasses the SDK-provided hook entirely and talks directly to the ExpoLlmMediapipe native module.
+Working through it reveals when to reach for useRef instead of useState, how to write listener cleanup that’s leak-proof across all control flow paths, and how to reason about React’s rendering model when integrating with non-React async systems.

 What You Must Already Know: Refs, the Event Loop, and Native Bridge Concepts